 If we were in "normal times", we might have a planning cycle that would look like this assuming the company was on an annual calendar fiscal year.
-Today, given where we are and we expect to be for the next year, we would expect that...
+Today, given where we are with lots of geopolitical unknowns and the upcoming U.S. elections, we would expect that...

-- 1. All of these timelines would be compressed. - 2.
-The planning horizon would be six months at the longest. - 3.
+- 1. These timelines could easily be drawn out. - 2.
+The planning horizon would be in six months bursts at the longest. - 3.
 The tactical plans and activities would be monthly in an overall quarterly plan.

-Marketing Planning Cycle Schedule of Events-Assumes a Calendar Year Planning Activities Month Kick-off the marketing planning cycle September Extended team planning meetings, Brainstorming, Whiteboarding September-November Marketing presentation of plans to Sales & Finance November Marketing Plan completed in concert with the Sales Plan November-December Initial submission to the complete senior team December Draft Business Plan completed with preliminary financial, sales, December marketing and product discussions with company directors Submission to Board for final review and approvals January Management roll-out meetings for Sales and for Marketing January Quarterly review of progress against all operating plans 1 st week of each quarter In depth half year review.
+Marketing Planning Cycle Schedule of Events-Assumes a Calendar Year Planning Activities Month Kick-off the marketing planning cycle September Extended team planning meetings, Brainstorming, Whiteboarding September-November Marketing presentation of plans to Sales & Finance November Marketing Plan completed in concert with the Sales Plan November-December Initial submission to the complete senior team December Draft Business Plan completed with preliminary financial, sales, December marketing, and product discussions with company directors Submission to Board for final review and approvals January Management roll-out meetings for Sales and for Marketing January Quarterly review of progress against all operating plans 1 st week of each quarter In depth half year review.
 Adjust as necessary Third week in June